Marklogic

 The basic steps needed to write a document are:

-If you have not already done so, connect to the database, storing the connection in a com.marklogic.client.DatabaseClient
+If you have not already done so, connect to the database, storing the connection in a com.marklogic.client.DatabaseClient object.

 DatabaseClient client = DatabaseClientFactory.newClient(